g-raman/out-stem/README.md

 1. Responsive layout that scales well for various screen sizes.
 2. Small tasteful animations added such as number increment animation.
+3. Graphs have smooth animation on page load